cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/asg.html.markdown

 ## Import

-The current Asg can be imported using the `asg`, e.g.
+The current Asg can be imported using the `asg` guid, e.g.

 ```
 $ terraform import cf_asg.messaging a-guid